 In spectrometers where low noise is essential, a thermoelectric cooler (TEC) is employed at the detector.
 The TEC cools the detector to reduce dark current and dark noise generated as a result of ambient heat.
 Reducing this noise results in a more stable reading and is extremely useful in situations where the photon energy is very low, such as in infrared measurement.
 In general, high performance CCD sensors exhibit a one-half reduction in dark current for every 5 °C to 9 °C as they are cooled below room temperature.
 This rate of improvement typically continues to a temperature of approximately 5 °C to 10 °C below zero, beyond which the reduction in dark current diminishes quickly.

-Below are five examples of triggering modes available on Ocean Insight spectrometers:
+Below are five examples of triggering modes available on Ocean Optics spectrometers:

 1. Triggering Modes, External Hardware Edge Trigger